Deltara3/joycontrol/README.md

 - ~~nfc data~~ (removed, see [#80](https://github.com/mart1nro/joycontrol/issues/80))

 ## Supported Controllers
-Running the "Controller" command, once connected to the Switch, you can use these controllers.
+Running the "Controller" command, once connected to the Switch, you can use these controllers:
 - Xbox One Wireless Controller
 - More planned soon